maneesh51/Benchmark-Tasks/README.md

 The training and testing data for the DORA task can also be generated, loaded and plotted with the DORA.py or DORA.ipynb files.

 ### 1.2 Description of data
 The Train and Test data files have 4 columns in total.
 The first two columns consist of time evolution of the Duffing oscillator's position and velocity given by: $q1(t)$ and $q2(t)$.
 3rd column contains the time evolution of external periodic forcing and 4th column has its amplitude.
+The train set contains data for two external forcing amplitudes, $f\in[0.46,0.49]$ and the test set consists that for a total of five forcing amplitudes, $f\in[0.2,0.35,0.48,0.58,0.75]$.